 Later, Tony arrives back at his secret armory in Stark Tower.
 As he removes his Aquatic Suit, Rhodey sees the physical damage as the sign of a failed mission.
 Tony tells him that the powerful forces he just faced were as real as Ho Yen described and he also blames himself for setting this whole series of events in motion with the Chinese excavation.
 Not only that, but he even blames his father for playing a part in this grand scheme.

 After changing into street clothes, Tony manages to sneak his way up to his father’s office.
 Once inside, he blames his father for getting him in trouble with the law by setting up a phony arms deal.
 Howard says that he only sent the weapons out to China in order to give Rhodey the protection he needed for the excavation and he blames his son for leaving his partner in the lurch.
 Tony then states if his dad would have stayed out of this business, then the Jade Dragons wouldn’t have gotten their hands on their weapons.
 He also states that while military contracts started the company, he built it up to the powerhouse business status that it is today without the need for weapons.
 However, Howard unintentionally strikes a nerve by saying that his own son sounds just like his late wife, Maria.
 Tony counters by saying that while she did hate working with weapons, she still stood by her husband.
 When Howard tells his son to stop blaming him for her death since he lost her too, Tony yells that he lost his dad as well before storming out.

-Shortly afterwards, he casually walks from Agent Drake who’s getting a drink of water.
+Shortly afterwards, he casually walks past Agent Drake who’s getting a drink of water.
 After noticing Tony, he gives chase.
 Meanwhile, Stark strolls past Pepper in a nonchalant manner as he makes his way back to his secret armory.
 Stunned by seeing him again and with Agent Drake in hot pursuit, she proceeds to trip him over with her desk lamp.
 With Tony making a successful escape, Pepper proceeds to get arrested for aiding a known fugitive.